-A few weeks ago, I wrote a post on Starbucks Calories in the US and I was pleasantly surprised to find out quite how many low-calorie Starbucks drinks there were to pick from – but, while I was writing it, I realised that the advice didn’t apply to all of you checking in on the blog from the UK – and so, I decide it was time that you needed your own version too!
+A few weeks ago, I wrote a post on Starbucks Calories in the US and I was pleasantly surprised to find out quite how many low-calorie Starbucks drinks there were to pick from – but, what about the UK.
+What are the lowest calorie drinks in UK Starbucks?

-So, here you have it.
+So, I decided to find out.
 If Starbucks is a normal part of your morning routine, this guide to UK Starbucks calories includes a full list of all the low-calorie drinks in UK Starbucks that you can choose from.
 We class low-calorie as anything under 100 calories – and there’s a pretty good selection.

 The Wellness Nerd contains affiliate links.
 If you make a purchase from one of these links I earn a small commission at no cost to you.
 As an Amazon Associate I earn from qualifying purchases